702ado/README.md/README.md

 - University Student (Undergrad for Network Engineering and Security)
 - War Thunder enthusiast
 - Call of War casual
-- Probably listening to Carpenter Brut
+- Probably listening to music from Carpenter Brut and Casey Edwards
 - Maybe even pulling out hair lol
+- Aiming for Winter Class of 2024

 =========================
 </div>